cdebeule/cdebeule.github.io/content/project/bosonization/index.md

 ---
-title: Topological Systems
+title: Bosonization
-summary: Worksheets for problem-solving sessions in an introductory course on topological systems, including topological insulators, Majorana bound states, and the abelian toric code.
+summary: Worksheets for problem-solving sessions in an introductory course on bosonization.
 tags:
   - teaching
 date: '2025-10'